“I feel like I’m losing my mind.”

 These are days that tax people’s already burdened mental defense systems and emotional reserves, by relentlessly targeting their places of vulnerability:

-The real and manufactured emergencies designed by the former President,
+The real and manufactured emergencies designed by the former President and his current party,

 the daily legislative attacks on vulnerable people groups,